skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

 There are several problems with this example.
 For example, it doesn't accept the proper `onClick` or `href` attributes for `button` and `a` elements.

-It may also seem tedious to make the `as` prop required and it could be tempting to assign a default value for the `as` prop and make it optional.
+It may also seem tedious to make the `as` prop required, and it could be tempting to assign a default value for the `as` prop and make it optional.

 ```typescript